dialoguemd/covid-19/src/regions/ca/info/ca-ns/reporting.md

 **If you’ve travelled**

+The Government of Canada has issued an official travel advisory asking Canadians to avoid non-essential travel outside Canada until further notice.

-The Province of Nova Scotia, under the authority of the Health Protection Act, is requiring anyone who has travelled outside Canada to self-isolate for 14 days from the day they get back to Canada.
-You must self-isolate even if you don’t have symptoms.
+The Province of Nova Scotia, under the authority of the Health Protection Act, is requiring anyone who has travelled outside Canada to self-isolate for 14 days upon return, even if you are symptom-free.

-If you’ve travelled recently and you develop a fever, with a temperature 38°C or higher, or a cough, you should call 811 for assessment.
+Anyone who travels outside Canada may come in contact with the novel coronavirus.
+Travellers are reminded to follow health precautions like washing their hands often, avoiding contact with persons who are sick, and practicing proper cough and sneeze etiquette.

+If you or a family member chooses to travel outside Canada with these restrictions in place, please consider if:

+- the Government of Canada has issued a travel health notice for the country or region you plan to visit
+- you or a family member have a compromised immune system
+- you have, or can get, appropriate travel insurance in case you become sick while away

+The Public Health Agency of Canada is recommending that Canadians avoid all cruise ship travel due to COVID-19 because the virus can spread quickly on ships due to the close contact between passengers.

 **When to call 811**